udo-munk/RP2xxx-GEEK-80/README.md

 # Building

-To build z80pack for this device you need to have the SDK 2.1.1 for RP2040/RP2350 based devices installed and configured.
+To build z80pack for this device you need to have the SDK 2.1.1 or later for RP2040/RP2350 based devices installed and configured.
 The SDK manual has detailed instructions how to install on all major PC platforms, it is available here:
 [Raspberry Pi Pico Documentation](https://www.raspberrypi.com/documentation/microcontrollers/raspberry-pi-pico.html)

 Then clone the GitHub repositories: